 Refer to adult dosing.

-Topical: Do not use topical ointment in the eyes; avoid contact of tube tip with skin.
+Topical: Clean affected area prior to application.
+Apply amount equal to the surface area of the tip of the finger.
+Do not use topical ointment in the eyes or over large areas of the body; avoid contact of tube tip with skin.

 There are no known significant interactions.

 • It is used to avoid or treat skin infections.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 • Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.